windwerfer/volubilis_dict/README.md

 pyglossary vol_mundo/d_en-th.txt stardict_output/volubilis_en-th.ifo
 ```

 The latest Stardict files are available in the `stardict/` directory as individual zip packages.
+MOBI files for Kindle are in the `mobi/` directory.

 ## Development